-Group students into pairs and give each pair a copy of the Structuring Data - Activity Guide.
+Group students into pairs and give each pair a copy of the activity guide.

 Read the instructions together as a class, ensuring that students understand the problem that they are trying to solve (choosing a pizza topping for the pizza party).

 Students should see that there are several ways that answers might be difficult to categorize, whether they are completely irrelevant, not specific enough, or not a given choice.
 Ignore spelling for now if kids don't bring it up.

 Students are asked to create the bar chart for the set of raw data given.
 Some of the answers will not easily fall into the given choices.
 Encourage students to use their best judgment on the answers that are difficult to put into the chart, and that these challenges are a normal part of the data problem solving process.